 - Submit a written Statement of Purpose.

 - Interview with enrollment counselor or program director.

 - Students applying for initial licensure (TEAG) and add-on teaching licenses (TEAQ) in Graduate School World Languages and Cultures: Spanish must demonstrate Intermediate-High oral proficiency in Spanish as defined by the American Council on the Teaching of Languages and Cultures (ACTFL).
 They will demonstrate oral proficiency by taking an official ACTFL OPIc test and passing with Intermediate-High level proficiency.
 Students are responsible for paying for the exam and the costs of sending an official copy of the exam results to Bethel University.

-Accepted students will be eligible to begin the program once they have three or fewer content area requirements remaining from the State of Minnesota Content Standards and zero liberal arts requirements, as determined by a transcript evaluation at Bethel.
+Accepted students will be eligible to begin the program once they have three or fewer (four or fewer for business education) content area requirements remaining from the State of Minnesota Content Standards as determined by a transcript evaluation at Bethel.